JC-Ge/node-vue-ele-app/README.md

 # node-vue-ele-app
-follow videos and create an express\vue web app
+follow videos and create an express+vue web app